ggwozdz90/speech-to-text-api/README.md

         ```

 2. **Using Docker**:
-    - Run the Docker container directly from Docker Hub:
+    - Run the Docker container directly from Docker Hub.
+You can choose between CPU and CUDA 12.4 dependencies by using the appropriate tag (`v0.0.0-cpu` or `v0.0.0-cuda124`).
+The `latest` tag corresponds to the CUDA version:

         ```sh
         docker run -d -p 8000:8000 \